-The 2-pin keylock header is located on pins 14--15 (marked as KL) of the front panel.
+The J32 is a 5-pin keylock switch header.
+It has two functions: Power LED and Keylock switch.
+The power LED can be connected to a chassis's LED.
+When the computer is powered on, the LED will be lighted up.
 The keylock header can be connected to a switch on the chassis.
 When the switch is close, keyboard function will be disabled temporarily until the switch is open.
+(See section 0.3 for detail pin definition.)